dBm to dBi Calculator

 dBm to dBi Table

 The FCC specifies a max EIRP of +36 dBm for Wi-Fi systems.
-The table below shows the max antenna gain (dBi) for a given transmit power (dBm) with no cable loss.
+The table below shows the max antenna gain (dBi) for this transmit power (dBm) level with no cable loss.

 Antenna Gain (dBi)Transmit Power (dBm)